csci3155-f24/video-oscar-benderstone/README.md

 First, set up the project with npm: `npm install`.

 Then, run with `docker-compose`, with root privileges on Linux/MacOS: `sudo docker-compose up`.
+Please do not run detached mode (so you can see console messages).

 ## Sources